altereagle/geosoltechmaps/README.md

 maphard
 =======

-Geographic Information System using Google Maps, and ESRI's JavaScript API
+Geographic Information System using Google Maps, and Open Layers